 The Open Minded Side Table by Leitmotiv can be effortlessly worked into any bedroom for just a touch of Scandi cool.
 Available from Black by Design.

 The art of Hygge is all about creating a sense of harmony with your surroundings, whether you live in the country of city.
-If you live in a home with large windows, maximise natural light by ditching heavy curtains in favour of adjustable window treatments such as blinds.
-And even if you windows aren't very large, consider exposing them a little more with lighter or no curtains, and positioning your bed as close to the window as possible.
+Got a bedroom with large windows?
+Maximise natural light by ditching heavy curtains in favour of adjustable window treatments such as blinds or shutters.
+And even if your windows aren't very large, consider exposing them a little more with sheer curtains.

 The bed itself is important, too.
 Think of the bed frame as an investment an get the best one your budget can accommodate.